utafrali/personal-website/_posts/2017-01-28-3-steps-to-setup-website-with-Jalpc.md

 	* **CNAME**: If you wanna release website at your own domain name: edit it and create `gh-pages` branch; if you want to use *github_username.github.io*: leave it blank.

+	* Go to repo's settings panel, config **GitHub Pages** section to make sure website is released.

 3. Push changes to your github repository and view your website, done!

 From now on, you can post your blog to this website by creating md files at `post/` directory and push it to GitHub, you can clear files at this directory before you post blogs.